France-Travail/benchmark_llm_serving/README.md

  - `port` : The port of the API (if you specify a base-url, you don't need to specify a port)
  - `dataset-folder` : The folder where the datasets for querying the API are (by default, it is in `datasets`)
  - `output-folder` : The folder where the results will be written (by default in the `results` folder)
+ - `gpu-name`: The name of the GPU on which the model is
  - `step-live-metrics` : The time, in second, between two querying of the `/metrics/` endpoint of happy_vllm (default `0.01`)
  - `max-queries` : The maximal number of query for each bench (default `1000`)
  - `max-duration-prompt-ingestion` : The max duration (in seconds) for the execution of an individual script benchmarking the prompt ingestion ( default `900`)